jaybdub/IsaacLab/docs/source/overview/locomanipulation.rst

 The overall workflow is as follows

-1. Record a static manipulation trajectory of "picking up" and "dropping off" an object.
+1. Record an in-place manipulation trajectory of "picking up" and "dropping off" an object.
-   In this phase, the robot base is stationary.
+   In this phase, the robot base stays in-place and only the upper body moves.
 This is done by human teleoperation.

-2. Augment the static manipulation trajectory using mimic data generation pipeline.
+2. Augment the in-place manipulation trajectory using mimic data generation pipeline.
 This will Create a diverse set of augmented static manipulation trajectories.

 3. Run the "disjoint navigation" locomanipulation data generation pipeline to create